AgeofIA/langtask/README.md

 ## Contributing

-While contributions are welcome, please note that this project is in pre-alpha stage with frequent breaking changes.
-If you'd like to contribute, please open an issue first to discuss what you would like to change.
+Contributions are welcome!
+Feel free to submit an issue or pull request.